department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Veteran Readiness and Employment (VR&E): Capitalize as the full name of the program.
 This used to be called Vocational Rehabilitation and Employment, and we have places where we reference the old name and say "formerly known as."
 We also reference the shortened version of the old name: "voc rehab."
 [Go to Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 Veterans Affairs: "Veterans" doesn't take an apostrophe.
-See the entries "VA" and "Department of Veterans Affairs."
+Go to the entries "VA" and "Department of Veterans Affairs."

 Veterans Benefits Administration (VBA).
 "Benefits" is plural.
 [Go to Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.